cylmat/cheats/date.md

 # Date

-Best practice: Store UTC (Z time) -> Display local
+Industry-standard Best practice: Server-Store UTC (Z time) -> Client-Display local

+A. Store, calculate, compare, and log in UTC.
+   $dt = new DateTime("2025-11-05T09:20", new DateTimeZone("America/New_York"));
+   $dt->setTimezone(new DateTimeZone("UTC")); ( new DateTimeZone('Z'))
+B. Never store local times in the DB.
+Never store a timezone offset in the column.
+C. Always output API's timestamps in UTC in ISO-8601 ->format('Y-m-d\TH:i:s\Z').
+   (e.g. 2025-11-05T14:20:00Z, or 2025-11-05T14:20:00+00:00)
+D. Convert from UTC → user’s local timezone on DST (Day saving time) the JS/React client.

 You should always store UTC in MySQL, then convert on the frontend.
 ```
  Your API gives a UTC timestamp:
 2025-11-14T10:00:00Z (Append "Z" to force UTC)